brajeshwar/brajeshwar.github.io/_posts/2006/2006-02-04-personal-time-management-for-busy-managers.md

----
-layout: post
-title: Personal Time Management for Busy Managers
+# Personal Time Management for Busy Managers
----

 Effective - having a definite or desired effect.
 Efficient - productive with minimum waste or effort.